christianebacani/Roadmap/README.md

 This section covers advanced database design principles, including normalization, schema design, and best practices for creating scalable data systems.

-### 8 Week SQL Challenge

-This section contains my solutions to the `8 Week SQL Challenge`, showcasing real-world SQL problem-solving skills through various case studies.

-### Coding Challenges using Python
+### Coding Challenges using Python and SQL

-This directory includes sub-folders related to `Python Solved Coding Challenges` in different platforms such as `HackerRank` and `LeetCode`.
-Diversifying my knowledge in different area such as solving problems using algorithms.
+This directory includes sub-folders related to `Coding Challenges using Python and SQL` in different platforms such as `HackerRank`, `LeetCode` and `Naukri 360 Code`.
+Diversifying my knowledge in different area such as solving problems using algorithms and data-analysis.

 ### Python for Data Engineering